IMakeBotsForYou/Assembly-Paint/README.md

 ### Circle
-Draw a circle, whose center is the position of the mouse: `C`
+Draw a circle, whose center is the position of the mouse: `C` Inc/Dec size of circle  `-`/`+`
 ### Rectangle
 Set corners for rectangle, and draw it. `L`
+If you already have a first corner/point, you can also press ';'

 ### Diagonal
 Set ends of diagonal line, and draw it. `D`
+If you already have a first corner/point, you can also press '0'

+### Vertical
+Set corners for rectangle, and draw it. `V`
+Feel free to add the second point functionality here yourself...
+I'm lazy

+### Square
+Draw square around the mouse POS. `S`
+Inc/Dec size of square `]`/`[`

+### Diagonal
+Set ends of diagonal line, and draw it. `D`
+If you already have a first corner/point, you can also press '0'

 ### Clear screen
 To clear the screen:`BackSpace`